lurchmath/cust-parse-test/plan.md

 To verify that this project can be presented simply to users, make it so that a converter can be created from a single JSON notation definition, as follows:
- - Move `getConverter()` from `built-in-concepts.js` into a member function of the `Converter` class, `addBuiltInConcepts()`, which imports the JSON data from `built-in-concepts.js`, which then literally contains only JSON data.
-   It takes an optional parameter listing the concepts to import, but defaults to all of them.
-If you provide a list, it ensures that any concepts on which one of those depends is on the list before importing.
-Ensure that the method can be called many times on the same concept but adds it only one time.
- - Upgrade `example-converter.js` to use this new method with no arguments.
  - Add a new static function to the Language class called `fromJSON()`, which lets you build a new Language from a name, a Converter instance, and a JSON definition formatted just like the one in `latex-notation.js`.
 Call that